Find out how areas like sites of special scientific interest are protected.

 In England, protected areas also include protected landscapes – areas of outstanding natural beauty and national parks.

 Many of the sites are in private ownership.
-Government helps landowners meet the costs of restoring or managing protected areas through the Environmental Stewardship scheme.
+Government helps landowners meet the costs of restoring or managing protected areas through the Countryside Stewardship scheme.

 Sites of special scientific interest